MONTANA

 (1845 - 1846), near Carter

 A short-lived American Fur Co. trading post on the south bank of the Missouri River opposite Pablois Island, 18 miles upriver from Fort Benton (2).
-Dismantled and moved downriver to Fort Lewis (2).
+It was to replace Fort Chardon.
+Alexander Culbertson wanted to name the post Fort Honoré (after Honoré Picotte), but Picotte recommended it should instead be named after Meriwether Lewis.
+It was also known as Fort Henry (4) (a corruption of Honoré), or Fort of the Blackfeet.
+Dismantled and moved 15 miles downriver (Fort Lewis (2)).

 Great Falls Camps